bytecodealliance/wasmtime/docs/security.md

   of the security guarantees of WebAssembly are still upheld.

-* Wasmtime is in the [process of implementing control-flow-integrity mechanisms][cfi-rfc] to leverage hardware state for futher guaranteeing that WebAssembly stays within its sandbox.
+* Wasmtime is in the [process of implementing control-flow-integrity mechanisms][cfi-rfc] to leverage hardware state for further guaranteeing that WebAssembly stays within its sandbox.
 In the event of a bug in Cranelift this can help mitigate the impact of where control flow can go to.